 Christian Wappl, born on the island of Raiatea in French Polynesia, is an Austrian-based biologist and nature photographer.
 He spent the first 9 years of his life travelling the world on a sailing yacht with his parents, including a circumnavigation of the globe.
 Seeing the world’s rich biodiversity at such a young age left Christian with a deep connection with nature, which led to the pursuit of a degree in biology.

 During his studies, he picked up a camera to document his work and soon discovered that photography was more than taking snapshots for future reference.
-Travelling both for science and photography, he has since been to Morocco, Malaysia, Thailand, India, Costa Rica, the Caribbean and the Galápagos Islands.
+Travelling both for science and photography, he has since been to Morocco, Malaysia, Thailand, India, Costa Rica, Panama, the Caribbean and the Galápagos Islands.
 From an initial focus on reptiles and amphibians, Christian expanded his photography to a wide variety of subjects and techniques, earning critical acclaim in national and international photography competitions in the process.

 A significant part of his photography is conducted in pristine and vulnerable habitats, particularly in the tropics.
 His other strong photographic focus is the interaction of man and nature.
 He hopes to inspire conservation by showing people the beauty and diversity of nature in remote corners of the world, but also in their own backyards.